JoshCarter8400/education-resources-api/README.md

 ## Usage

-There is a sampleenv.txt file that gives you a template for ho wto fill out your .env file
+There is a sampleenv.txt file that gives you a template for how to fill out your .env file

 ```
 npm i